Srisasya/Chatbot_nlp/README.md

 # Chatbot_nlp
-Here's a basic README template for your chatbot project using NLP:

----

 # Chatbot Using Natural Language Processing (NLP)

 This is a simple chatbot application developed using Natural Language Processing (NLP).
 The chatbot is trained on predefined intents and tags, providing accurate, context-aware responses based on user input.
 It is designed to handle multi-turn conversations and is adaptable for various use cases, such as customer service or mental health support.